 I am a long-time student of Yoga and a certified Reiki Master.
 My study of traditional healing modalities, such as Buddhism, Ayurveda, and Chinese Medicine additionally influence how I live and how I approach this work.
 I have a deep and ever-lasting love of nature, from the ocean to the trees, and use the wisdom I garner there and on my trail runs to inform everything I do.

-I am a licensed Mental Health Counselor Associate (MC 60712828) with the state of Washington.
+I am a Licensed Mental Health Counselor (LH 60928379) with the state of Washington.
 I have a Master’s Degree in Counseling Psychology, with a specialization in Somatic Psychotherapy from John F. Kennedy University.
 Prior, I received a Master’s Degree in Human Sexuality Studies from San Francisco State University.
 I completed my undergraduate degree at the University of California at Berkeley.